 - Any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the Decision-makers and parties to see and hear a party or witness answering questions.
 Such a request must be raised with the Title IX Coordinator at least five (5) business days prior to the hearing. - A list of all those who will attend the hearing, along with an invitation to object to any Decisionmaker on the basis of demonstrated bias.
-This must be raised with the Title IX Coordinator at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and on access to the recording for the parties after the hearing. - A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the party's or witness's testimony and any statements given prior to the hearing will not be considered by the Decision-makers.
+This must be raised with the Title IX Coordinator at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and on access to the recording for the parties after the hearing. - A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
+The Decision-maker(s) can only rely on whatever relevant evidence is available through the investigation and hearing in making the ultimate determination of responsibility.
 For compelling reasons, the Chair may reschedule the hearing. - Notification that the parties may have the assistance of an Advisor of their choosing at the hearing and will be required to have one present for any questions they may desire to ask.
 The party must notify the Title IX Coordinator if they do not have an Advisor, and the College will appoint one.
 Each party must have an Advisor present.
-There are no exceptions. - A copy of all the materials provided to the Decision-makers about the matter, unless they have been provided already. - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Decision-makers will review during any sanction determination. - An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - Informing parties that they cannot bring mobile phones/devices into the hearing.
+There are no exceptions. - A copy of all the materials provided to the Decision-makers about the matter unless they have been provided already. - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Decision-makers will review during any sanction determination. - An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - Informing parties that they cannot bring mobile phones/devices into the hearing.

-Hearings for possible violations that occur near or after the end of an academic term (assuming the Respondent is still subject to this Policy) and are unable to be resolved prior to the end of term will typically be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by Central Community College and remain within the 60-90 business day goal for resolution.
+Hearings for possible violations that occur near or after the end of an academic term (assuming the Respondent is still subject to this policy) and are unable to be resolved prior to the end of term will typically be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by Central Community College and remain within the 60-90 business day goal for resolution.

 In these cases, if the Respondent is a graduating student, a hold may be placed on graduation and/or official transcripts until the matter is fully resolved (including any appeal).
-A student facing charges under this Policy is not in good standing to graduate.
+A student facing charges under this policy is not in good standing to graduate.